Modi, Shah can go anywhere but will eventually be caught for indulging in 'vote chori': Rahul | Politics

 Gandhi, addressing poll rallies in Bihar's Kishanganj and Purnea on the final day of campaign, also alleged that the BJP and RSS were trying to divide the nation, while the INDIA bloc was making efforts to unite the country.

-"I recently exposed 'vote chori' on a big scale in Haryana, which has around two crore voters, and where the electoral roll had around 25 lakh names.
-Till date, neither Modi nor (Chief Election Commissioner) Gyanesh Kumar have had the courage to stand up say 'Rahul Gandhi is telling a lie'," he said.
+''I recently exposed 'vote chori' on a big scale in Haryana, which has around two crore voters, and where the electoral rolls had around 25 lakh names.
+Till date, neither Modi nor (Chief Election Commissioner) Gyanesh Kumar have had the courage to stand up say 'Rahul Gandhi is telling a lie'', he said.

-"In Bihar, I can say with certainty that the 'Mahagathbandhan' (the INDIA bloc in local parlance) is going to form the next government.
+''In Bihar, I can say with certainty that the 'Mahagathbandhan' (INDIA bloc in local parlance) is going to form the next government.
 There is a cent per cent chance.
 But, you must prevent the BJP from vote theft.
 Be on the guard at polling stations on the day when votes will be cast (November 11).
-It is now the duty of every youngster, labourer and farmer to thwart vote theft in Bihar," the Leader of the Opposition in Lok Sabha said.
+It is now the duty of every youngster, labourer and farmer to thwart vote theft in Bihar,'' the Leader of the Opposition in Lok Sabha said.

+In Purnea, where he addressed his last election rally in Bihar, Gandhi briefly interacted with journalists and made a fervent appeal to the ''generation Z of Bihar''.

+''I want to say this to the youth, the generation Z of Bihar.
+You have a big responsibility.
+You must not let vote theft in your state.
+Your future has been stolen away by Modi and Nitish Kumar for the benefit of big Ambani and Adani and that is the reason why they take recourse to 'vote chori''', said the Congress leader.

-Speaking in the 'Seemanchal' region of Bihar, which has a substantial population of Muslims, Gandhi said the BJP and RSS have been pursuing a "divisive agenda", with the objective of "deflecting attention from vote theft".
+At his rallies in the 'Seemanchal' region of Bihar, which has a substantial population of Muslims, Gandhi said the BJP and RSS have been pursuing a divisive agenda, with the objective of deflecting attention from vote theft.

 He also alleged that land is given away to big corporates at throwaway prices in the state.